 Students using Roberts' Grammar will find Dana & Mantey's Manual Grammar of the Greek New Testament an invaluable reference source.
 This is an excellent scanned copy, that is perfect for reading with on an iPad in iBook or for running off a hard copy on a printer.
 Unfortunately it is no longer in print.
 Brooks & Winbery's Syntax and Morphology are excellent references book to use with Roberts' Grammar.

 H. P. V. Nunn's Masterpiece for Beginners

-One of the best text for learning New Testament Greek ever published was H. P. V. Nunn's Elements of New Testament Greek.
+Perhaps the all time best text for learning New Testament Greek was H. P. V. Nunn's Elements of New Testament Greek.
 It is noteworthy because of its clear introduction to English grammar, up-to-date information from comparative philology, detailed accidence (morphology), and ample exercises from Greek to English and English to Greek to make sure the Grammar is thoroughly mastered.
 A Key is available for students studying on their own.
 He also published A Short Syntax of NT Greek, that presents the material in an inviting and readable format.

 Concerning my Greek System of Pronunciation

 My own Greek pronunciation largely follows the recommendations in W. S. Allen's Vox Graeca: A Guide To The Pronunciation Of Classical Greek,Cambridge 1987.
 You can purchase Allen's authoritative book at: Vox Graeca: W. Sidney Allen.
 I privately published a work entitled A Practical Guide the Pronunciation and Reading of New Testament Greek in 1987, in which I sought to apply my studies in Ancient Greek pronunciation and Articulatory Phonetics to the oral rendition of New Testament Greek.
 Here is an early edition of Vox Graeca in pdf format.